Measurement of $\Upsilon$ production in $pp$ collisions at $\sqrt{s}=5 \ \rm{TeV}$: Cross-section determination

-These efficiencies are determined in each (\pt, $y$) bin for $\OneS$, $\TwoS$ and $\ThreeS$ mesons individually.
 The quantity $\epsilon_\text{Acc}$ is calculated using the simulation sample without a prior geometrical acceptance requirement on the muons.
 The efficiency $\epsilon_\text{Rec\&Sel}$ is determined using full simulation samples for which the distributions of charged track multiplicity of $pp$ collisions and $\Upsilonres$ rapidity are corrected to match data.
 The efficiency $\epsilon_\text{PID}$ is calculated using the single muon PID efficiency in bins of $(p,\eta)$ weighted by the muon $(p,\eta)$ distribution in simulation samples.
 The single-muon PID efficiency is obtained using $\jpsi\to\mumu$ decays in calibration data~\cite{LHCb-DP-2013-001,LHCb-DP-2018-001}.
 The efficiency $\epsilon_\text{Trg}$ is determined on simulated events.